chloe-gilligan/Gilligan_Putnam_Lab_Notebook/_posts/20240401_April_goals_log.md

 - Emailed and communicated with Jill, Erin, and Emma about notebooks
 - Sym counts, uploaded, and pushed data
 - Worked on Astrangia abstract

+20240415

+- Took photos of notebooks, uploaded and numbered pages
+- Wrote a weekly summary for Hollie and posted it
+- Labelled 2 ml tubes and transfered over AST samples in formalin to 70% ethanol in 2 ml tubes

+20240416

+- Labelled 2 ml tubes and transfered over AST samples in formalin to 70% ethanol in 2 ml tubes
+- Journal Club
+- Finished taking photos of notebooks, uploading and numbering pages
+- Meeting with Hollie
+- Took notes and posted notes on meeting with Hollie
+- Edited Astrangia abstract